Happy St. Patrick’s Day!

-A new study by University College Dublin, shows that the Irish really love their dogs…. and really don’t like cats.
+A new study by University College Dublin shows that the Irish really love their dogs…. and aren’t that crazy about cats.
 About 36% of Irish homes have a dog, but less than 10% own cats.

 That compares to the United States, where dog and cat ownership is about equal, and 64% of households have at least one pet.
 (Humane Society statistics)

-Most Europeans live in apartments where a cat is the ideal pet, but Irish tend to live in homes, larger homes at that.
+Most Europeans live in apartments where a cat is an ideal pet, but Irish tend to live in homes, larger homes at that.
 So a dog makes sense.

 And then there’s the plain old Irish bias: they think cats are silly, and strictly for older single women.
 Whatever the reasons, dogs rule in Ireland!

 This Yorkie may be from northern England, but she loves St. Patrick’s Day.

 The latest study shows that Irish people love dogs more than children!